 It is often not possible to completely eliminate variations so tolerances that are tight are difficult to deal with and increase final costs.
 If this aspect is not fully taken into consideration right from the very beginning, during the design stage, manufacturing plants will struggle to achieve the expected performance.

-As supply chains often extend over several countries and suppliers compete to get orders from larger groups,
+As supply chains often extend over several countries and suppliers compete to get orders from larger groups, a key criteria to rank suppliers is their ability to stay well within specifications as far as critical parameters are considered.

 2. Stability = Competitive Advantage